-If you want to add some bells and whistles, you can, for example, count the number of times the ball hit the paddle and display that information with a small number in one of the frame corners.
-You can do any fancy things you want as long as you mention them in the documentation inside the file.
+If you want to add some bells and whistles, you can count the number of times the ball hit the paddle and display that information with a small number in one of the frame corners.

 Submit your compressed assn4 directory when you are finished and have tested your program.